WietseWind/katacoda-scenarios/xumm/xumm-sdk-js/README.md

-# XUMM SDK using Node (Javascript)
+# XUMM SDK using Node (javascript)

-Learn how to use the XUMM SDK NodeJS (Javascript)
+Learn how to use the XUMM SDK NodeJS (javascript)